 Looking for the best steak restaurants in Singapore?
-Whether you fancy wooing your date over a tender wagyu, or tucking into a T-bone while taking in sky-high views, we’ve rounded up the juiciest steakhouses in town.
-Here’s where to eat some of the best steaks in Singapore.
+Whether you fancy wooing your date over a tender wagyu, or tucking into a T-bone while taking in sky-high views, we’ve rounded up the top steakhouses in town.

 Opus Bar and Grill